 All other expenses are non-qualified.
-The earnings portion of a non-qualified distribution is subject to ordinary income taxes at the beneficiary’s rate, plus a 10% tax penalty.
-The tax penalty will be waived if the beneficiary receives a scholarship, veterans’ educational assistance, employer-paid tuition assistance or other forms of tax-free educational assistance, attends a U.S. military academy, or claims the American Opportunity Tax Credit or Lifetime Learning Tax Credit, but only to the extent of the assistance, credit or benefit received.
+The earnings portion of a non-qualified distribution is subject to ordinary income taxes at the beneficiary’s rate plus a 10% tax penalty.
+The tax penalty will be waived if the beneficiary receives a scholarship, veterans’ educational assistance, employer-paid tuition assistance, or other forms of tax-advantaged educational assistance, attends a U.S. military academy or claims the American Opportunity Tax Credit or Lifetime Learning Tax Credit, but only to the extent of the assistance, credit or benefit received.

 What happens if the beneficiary doesn’t go to college?

-If the designated beneficiary decides not to go to college, you can always change the beneficiary to another qualifying family member, save the funds for a future grandchild or use the money to further your own education.
+Suppose the designated beneficiary decides not to go to college.
+In that case, you can always change the beneficiary to another qualifying family member, save the funds for a future grandchild, or use the money to further your own education.
 Or, you can take a non-qualified withdrawal at any time for any reason.
-Only the earnings portion of the distribution will incur taxes and penalty.
+Only the earnings portion of the distribution will incur taxes and penalties.
 Your contributions (the principal) will never be taxed or penalized since they were made with after-tax dollars.

 What is a prepaid tuition plan?